Close Embrace Social Dance

 Now continue practice dancing until we call to switch roles and or switch partners.

-This concludes same-sex practice.
-From now until beginning of the dance party is opposite sex practice, without assigned partners.
-So if you want to practice with some one, you have to invite them and they have to accept your invitation.
+This concludes our class.
+Next 30 minutes is for practicing, with instructors available to answer questions.
+Instruction on the dance floor is allowed during this practice period.
+There are no assigned partners.
+So if you want to dance with some one, you have to invite them and they have to accept your invitation.
 This is a social event, and all dancing is by mutual consent.
-We allow instruction on the dance floor during practice dancing period.
-However, because some of the regular dancers may arrive early, please try to obey rules of navigation and not interfere with their dancing during this practice period.
+Because some of the regular dancers may arrive early, please try to obey rules of navigation and not interfere with their dancing during this practice period.

-This concludes practice dancing and the dance party now officially begins.
+Practice dancing is now over and the dance party officially begins.
 Instruction on the dance floor is no longer allowed.
 Please follow the rules of dance floor navigation and try to avoid causing traffic jams.

 One of many versions of La Cumparsita can be added as final song of dance party.